 "On every question the powers of the Entente held the knife at each other's throats.
-Conflicts developed between England and France over Syria, Mesopotamia, and the division of China.
-The most solid conservative press of one country is filled with attacks http://www.hathitrust.org/access use#pd-google Generated on 2025-03-30 22:54 GMT Public Domain, Google-digitized and unprecedented bitter statements against its own colleagues of another country because the latter are carrying away part of the Complete disintegration above, complete disintegration in that small handful of the richest countries, first of all, because it is impossible for a billion and a quarter people to live under the system which advanced civilized capital wishes to establish; and, in the second place, because a mere handful of the richest powers (England, America, and perhaps Japan, which because of geographic conditions can rob the eastern Asiatic countries, but which has no independent strength, either financial or military, without the support of other countries) can not harmonize their economic relations and can not direct their policy along the line indicated by the League of Nations.
+Conflicts developed between England and France over Syria, Mesopotamia, and the division of China. most solid conservative press of one country is filled with attacks and unprecedented bitter statements against its own colleagues of another country because the latter are carrying away part of the Complete disintegration above, complete disintegration in that small handful of the richest countries, first of all, because it is impossible for a billion and a quarter people to live under the system which advanced civilized capital wishes to establish; and, in the second place, because a mere handful of the richest powers (England, America, and perhaps Japan, which because of geographic conditions can rob the eastern Asiatic countries, but which has no independent strength, either financial or military, without the support of other countries) can not harmonize their economic relations and can not direct their policy along the line indicated by the League of Nations.